MileHacker Logo

 Puthia Raj Family Legacy

-The Puthia Raj, a prominent landlord family, influenced this area for many centuries.
+The Puthia Raj, a prominent landlord family, influenced this space for many centuries.
 Their architectural legacy comprises the Puthia Temple Complex, an assortment of exquisite Hindu shrines and palaces from the 18th and 19th centuries, close to Mohammadpur.

 Architectural Wonders & Enduring Practices